brown-bytes/brown-bytes/Plans.md

 <br/>
 <br/>
-Please excuse the shitty styling, this was initially built on a word document.
+Please excuse the bad styling, this was initially built on a word document.
 <br/>
 <br/>

-Expected Growth (Updated):<br/>
+<u>Expected Growth (Updated):</u><br/>
-	Metcalfe’s law states that the effect of a network is proportional to the square of the number of users connected by that network (n^2).
+	<p>Metcalfe’s law states that the effect of a network is proportional to the square of the number of users connected by that network (n^2).
 This law was initially meant for telecommunication networks, whos user base was connected through the use of mobile devices (telephones).
 By associating this law to internet communities based on an exchange of value, it is possible to approximate the value of a system as a whole to being the effect of that system on the community.
 Empirical data (facebook) has indicated that this n^2 increase in value per user is actually only true for smaller values of n, whereas n*log(n) is more accurate for larger values of n.
 While is it clear that this research is logical, it is unclear whether the cutoff or transition between these two models is small enough to be included in a population of a small college campus.
 Data collected in the implementation of this platform will be used to make this determination.
 	If the value of a community increases with the growth of that community, it is logical that that growth will accelerate as the incentive to join increases.
 In the earlier stages of growth, the natural incentive (from the use of the platform) will logically be low due to the few amount of users, and therefore it may be beneficial to include extra incentive to join the platform.
 As the community progresses this incentive should be lowered because it is no longer necessary.
 In this experiment however, the only form of currency creation is from new users, and therefore the initial incentive will not be lowered.
 	Green is new user benefit to sign up.
 	Blue is the estimated initial minting to incentivize new users.